Feed on Posts or Comments

 There is speculation mentioned that this sort of system may be common to all vertebrates.
 If so, that will be an interesting finding, since the underlying brain anatomy is not the same across all vertebrates.
 While the lateral superior olive is implicated as a part of the brain that links sight and sound in primates, those renowned sound processors, bats and dolphins, entirely lack the structure.
 I’m not sure what the neural architecture of the owl brain is, and a brief Google search doesn’t shed immediate light on whether owls have the lateral superior olive, either.

-2 Responses to “Sight and Sound”
+2 thoughts on “Sight and Sound

 Frankly, I do not know if birds have a lateral olive (I doubt it), but the optic tectum and the auditory tectum (equivalents of the mammalian superior and inferior colliculus) are right on top of each other and they map space equally, i.e., a neuron responding to a dot of light from a particular coordinate in space lies directly above a neuron that responds to sound coming from the same spot.
 The two may even communicate with each other.
 That was worked out by Knudsen in owls some years ago.